bhuwanbkt/AutomaticExchangeSystem/README.md

 # Automated Stock Exchange System

 ## Overview
-This Python program simulates a simple automated stock exchange system where users can create accounts, place bids (buy orders), and asks (sell orders).
-The system automatically matches compatible bids and asks, executes transactions, and logs all executions.
+This Python program is a course project that simulates an automated stock exchange system.
+It allows users to create accounts, place buy/sell orders (bids and asks), and automatically matches compatible orders for execution.
+The system demonstrates core programming concepts including file I/O for data persistence, input validation, object-oriented design, and basic trading algorithms, while maintaining transaction logs and account records.

 ## Features